 Ever since the entertainment industry was born man has always loved to be scared.
 Despite our curiosity for death we loathe it every day yet we surround ourselves with it in an ironic twist.
-Dead Space 2 is just a dot on the time line of horror and death in media, and we suck it up like candy.
+Dead Space 2 is just a dot on the timeline of horror and death in media, and we suck it up like candy.
 What makes Dead Space 2 quench our curiosity for horror, and push the human mind to its psychological limits?
 The story of Isaac Clarke aboard The Sprawl, and returning to the Ishimura, may hold the answers.

 There are a ton of weapons at your disposal but upgrading them all takes a couple of playthroughs since power nodes are harder to come by, and you really need to rely on buying them.
 The new weapon (there’s only one sadly) is the javelin gun which lets you launch spears at enemies and lets you impale them to walls.
 A secondary fire mode allows you to electrify the spear to shock nearby enemies or do extra damage.
 It seems a little overpowered but works well on larger enemies.

 Speaking of new Necromorphs there are a few new great ones.
 The Stalkers are really great enemies because they hide and peek around corners and rush you.
 Using the force gun, or the javelin gun and using alt-fire are great ways to stop these guys, or just planting mines.
 The Pack is screaming evil morphed children that rush you in well…packs.
 The force gun is the best way around these guys or the flamethrower.
 Another new enemy is Crawlers which are morphed infants that cry like babies and their bodies can explode.
 Using the force gun or flamethrower works great here too.